maiziezhoulab/FocalSV/README.md

 - Contains log files for debugging and tracking pipeline steps.

-## Step 2: Filtering and genotype correction
+## Step 2: filtering and genotype correction

 FocalSV incorporates a post-processing module to filter false positives and correct genotypes further.
 This step involves collecting reads-based signatures from the read-to-reference BAM file.
 You can either run it by chromosome or on a whole genome scale.